SwiftGGTeam/the-swift-programming-language-in-chinese/Language Guide.rst

 * sort()
 * etc.

-.. annotation:: Standard functions vs Standard Library
+.. docnote:: Standard functions vs Standard Library

 	I deliberately haven't referred to this as the ‘Standard Library’, for reasons mentioned previously.
 However, this does beg the question: are there enough standard functions to warrant a stand-alone (and potentially rather dry) chapter?
 Should some of these (find, swap, sort, map) be covered under Generics, and others (min, max) under Basic Types instead?